AndreasFerdinand/Syllable.js/README.md

 ```

 #### Different Hyphen-Character of Hyphenopoly
-If another character than `•` is used as hyphen-character for Hyphenopoly than this character musst be passed to the `SyllableConverter` object:
+If another character than `•` is used as hyphen-character for Hyphenopoly than this character musst be passed to the `SyllableConverter`:

 ```js
 let syllableConverter = new SyllableConverter(